 At its core, gradient computation involves calculating the derivative of a function with respect to its inputs.
-This is a critical step in optimization algorithms, such as gradient descent, which are employed to minimize cost functions in machine learning.
+This is a critical step in optimization algorithms, such as gradient descent, which are used to minimize cost functions in machine learning.
 The derivative indicates the rate of change of the function's output with respect to changes in input, guiding the optimization process.

 Traditional methods of computing derivatives, like symbolic differentiation, can be cumbersome and error-prone, especially for complex functions.
 Numerical differentiation, on the other hand, may suffer from precision issues.
 Automatic differentiation (AD) strikes a balance by providing exact derivatives efficiently, using a combination of forward and reverse mode differentiation.